-Minutes contain details of all matters raised, discussed and agreed upon in meetings – this written evidence is useful as a point of reference or if any disputes arise at a later stage.
+Minutes contain details of all matters raised, discussed, and agreed upon in a formal meeting.
+This written evidence is useful as a point of reference and for resolving any confusion, misunderstandings, or disputes that may arise at a later stage.

-- Names of all directors present and those who cannot attend.
+- names of all directors present and those who were unable to attend

-- Names and role of anyone else in attendance.
+- names and roles of anyone else in attendance

-- Name of the Chairman of the meeting.
+- name of the chairperson of the meeting

-- Whether the quantity of directors in attendance represents a “quorum” – this is the number of directors required to make decisions.
+- whether the quantity of directors in attendance represents a “quorum” – this is the minimum number of directors required to make decisions

-This gives everyone the opportunity to put forth suggestions, raise concerns, confirm strategies, consider various management options, confirm statutory reporting and filing requirements, and discuss the company’s finances and accounting requirements.
+This meeting provides an opportunity for the directors to make suggestions, raise concerns, discuss strategies, consider various management options, confirm statutory reporting and filing requirements, and discuss the company’s finances and accounting requirements.